ketanjain070104/cse15l-lab-reports/lab1.md

 ## **Installing VS Code**
 To install VS Code, I visited the Visual Studio Code website https://code.visualstudio.com/, and followed the instructions to download and install it on my computer.
 ![Image](Screenshot (15).png)
 I downloaded the Windows version for my laptop.
-When it was installed, it should open a window that looks like this:
+When it was installed, it showed a window that looked like this:
 ![Image](Screenshot (16).png)
 ## **Remotely Connecting**
 First of all, I found my course specific account and reset the password.
 Then, I tried remotely connecting to the ieng6 server.
 I started by running a ssh command on the terminal.